10up/maps-block-apple/README.md

 ### Create an Apple Developer account

 1. If you don't already have an Apple ID, then please [create an Apple ID](https://appleid.apple.com/account#!&page=create) as it is required in order to enroll in the Apple Developer Program in the next step.
 1. [Enroll in the Apple Developer Program as either an individual or organization](https://developer.apple.com/programs/enroll/).
-Note that its possible to have an existing Apple Developer account, but not be enrolled in the Apple Developer Program so please be sure to complete the enrollment process in this step.
+Note that its possible to have an existing Apple Developer account but not be enrolled in the Apple Developer Program, so please be sure to complete the enrollment process in this step.
 1. Sign the Apple Developer Program License Agreement in the [Agreements, Tax, and Banking section of App Store Connect](https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/da/jumpTo?page=contracts).

 ### Create a Maps Identifier and Private Key